The following Commercial practice note produced in partnership with Morton Fraser provides comprehensive and up to date legal information covering:

 The first distinction which should be considered is that under Scots law it is possible for a unilateral promise to be binding on the party making that promise without the requirement for a formal acceptance.
 A promise can become binding on the promisor on the basis of their actions alone and does not require any action on the part of the promisee.

-A recent example of a case involving a promise was the case of Royal Bank of Scotland v Carlyle, where the Supreme Court held that the first instance court was correct to have held that a property developer's bank had made a legally binding promise to fund a particular development.
+An example of a case involving a promise is the case of Royal Bank of Scotland v Carlyle, where the Supreme Court held that the first instance court was correct to have held that a property developer's bank had made a legally binding promise

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.